METALS-Copper dips on China demand worries, but set for quarterly gain

 China's top smelters have raised by more than 14% their floor treatment and refining charges for copper concentrate in the second quarter, suggesting supply concerns have eased.

-But Wenyu Yao, a senior commodity strategist at ING, would not rule out spikes in market volatility.
+But Wenyu Yao, a senior commodity strategist at ING, would not rule out spikes in market volatility in the second quarter.

 "The largest downside risks could be that a forceful policy required to curb inflation negatively spills over to financial sentiment and the real economy, and a prolonged COVID combat that could hurt demand harder (in China)," she wrote in a note.